 Click here to read NALP information regarding our firm.

-Law students interested in positions in any of our offices should direct their resumes and inquiries to:
+Law students interested in Summer Associate positions in any of our offices should direct their resume, cover letter and transcript to:

 Kayla S. Allen